laynaoyervides/hall_tracker_app/README.md

 Hall Pass App

 About
-This App is build with Ruby on Rails and uses rails to work with an SQL database using Active Record ORM
+This App is build with Ruby on Rails and uses Rails to work with an SQL database using Active Record ORM

 The application provides a database and web interface for instructors to perform CRUD operations on Courses, Learners, and Enrollments tables.